-Our exceptional learning support staff is available to help all students with academic skills and habits including, but not limited to, organizational tips, note-taking strategies, and time management techniques.
+Our exceptional academic support staff is available to help all students with academic skills and habits including, but not limited to, organizational tips, note-taking strategies, and time management techniques.
 In addition, a new elective course for 8th and 9th graders, Strategies for Academic Success, has been added to the course catalog to support these critical skills.
 Other ways we support our students’ success include:

 - Small class size provides students with more access to their teachers and allows for 1:1 check-ins during the class period.